ooiai/wxkefu-rs/README.md

 ## License

-Add a LICENSE file (e.g., MIT/Apache-2.0) that suits your project’s needs.
+Add a LICENSE file (e.g., MIT) that suits your project’s needs.